rolfen/notes/entries/recycling-in-lebanon.md

 7) Ayn El Rihani – Kesrouan – main Plaza in front of the Church

 There are 2 Bins for Glass only:
-1) Hamra - Intersection of Makdessi st & AbdelAziz st facing HSBC & Golden Tulip Hotel
+1) Hamra - Intersection of Makdessi st
+2) AbdelAziz st facing HSBC & Golden Tulip Hotel

+## Carboard / Paper

+Clean paper/cardboard can be picked up by [Arc-en-ciel](https://www.arcenciel.org/activities/sorting-centers-for-recyclable-waste/) if they are of sufficient quantity.

 ## Cans (Coke, Pepsi, etc.)